rm-hull/luma.oled/doc/python-usage.rst

     --address ADDRESS, -a ADDRESS
                           i2c display address
     --display DISPLAY, -d DISPLAY
-                          display type, one of: ssd1306, sh1106, capture
+                          display type, one of: ssd1306, sh1106, capture, pygame

 .. note::
    #.
 Substitute ``python3`` for ``python`` in the above examples if you are using python3.